 Other procedures may be used to treat trigeminal neuralgia, such as a rhizotomy.
 In a rhizotomy, your surgeon destroys nerve fibers to reduce pain, and this causes some facial numbness.
 Types of rhizotomy include:

 Glycerol injection.
 During this procedure, your doctor inserts a needle through your face and into an opening in the base of your skull.
 Your doctor guides the needle into the trigeminal cistern, a small sac of spinal fluid that surrounds the trigeminal nerve ganglion — where the trigeminal nerve divides into three branches — and part of its root.
 Then, your doctor will inject a small amount of sterile glycerol, which damages the trigeminal nerve and blocks pain signals.

 This procedure often relieves pain.
 However, some people have a later recurrence of pain, and many experience facial numbness or tingling.

 Balloon compression.
 In balloon compression, your doctor inserts a hollow needle through your face and guides it to a part of your trigeminal nerve that goes through the base of your skull.
 Then, your doctor threads a thin, flexible tube (catheter) with a balloon on the end through the needle.
 Your doctor inflates the balloon with enough pressure to damage the trigeminal nerve and block pain signals.

 Balloon compression successfully controls pain in most people, at least for a period of time.
-Most people undergoing this procedure experience at least some transient facial numbness.
+Most people undergoing this procedure experience at least some temporary facial numbness.

 Radiofrequency thermal lesioning.
 This procedure selectively destroys nerve fibers associated with pain.
 While you're sedated, your surgeon inserts a hollow needle through your face and guides it to a part of the trigeminal nerve that goes through an opening at the base of your skull.